shemp9999/plender_sdetest/PROJECT-REVIEW.md

 - wttr.in reliability varies 60-100%, no fallback API or circuit breaker
 - Synchronous writes work for this scale, would need async for larger deployments
 - No graceful shutdown on SIGTERM
-- Observability limited to logs - no metrics endpoint or health checks
+- Observability limited to logs - no metrics endpoint or application health endpoint

 ---